 Every village in Bhutan has a field for archery, with Changlimithang Stadium in Thimphu the kingdom's premier archery field.

-Clinging to a sheer cliff face, 900 hundred metres above the Paro Valley, Taktsang Lhakhang (Tiger's Nest Monastery) is Bhutan’s Machu Picchu, its Taj Mahal – the cliff-face that launched a thousand postcards.
-It features in every brochure, book and website about the country.
-But, thanks to Bhutan’s restrictions on visitor numbers, it doesn't feel overrun.
+Clinging to a sheer cliff face, 900m above the Paro Valley, Taktsang Lhakhang (Tiger's Nest Monastery) is Bhutan’s Machu Picchu, its Taj Mahal – the cliff-face that launched 1,000 postcards.
+It features in every brochure, book and website about the country, but thanks to Bhutan’s restrictions on visitor numbers, it doesn't feel overrun.

 Of course, that could also be down to the lung-bursting trek up a steep, rocky track to reach it.
 This vertiginous cliff, only 10km north of Paro, was chosen as a meditation site by Guru Rinpoche who, according to legend, arrived here on a flying tiger.

-The temple has been rebuilt twice, after devastating fires in 1950 and 1998, and you’ll have to arrive on foot.
-But the view across the valley to the temple, and the quiet aura of contemplation within, ensure that a visit to the Tiger’s Nest is a highlight of your visit.
+The temple has been rebuilt twice, after devastating fires in 1950 and 1998, and you’ll have no choice but to arrive on foot.
+But the view across the valley to the temple, and the quiet aura of contemplation within, ensure that a visit to the Tiger’s Nest is a highlight of your visit to Bhutan.